A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 TOM SHOVAN

-This New Hampshire native began his radio career at the age of 15 at WKXL in Concord, NH.
-He worked at various New England stations before landing at WMEX in Boston.
-Hired from WDOT Burlington, VT., as music director Tom occasionally did on-air shifts at WPOP.
-An item in Billboard Magazine (January 14, 1967) said:
+Thomas Green Shovan was born in Concord, New Hampshire on October 6, 1939.
+He began his radio career at the age of 15 at WKXL in Concord, NH and worked at various New England stations (including WSMN Nashua.
+NH; WKBR & WFEA Manchester, NH; WJAB Portland/ Westbrook, ME; WKBK Keene, NH; WTSA Brattleboro, VT) before landing at WMEX in Boston.
+Hired away from WDOT in Burlington, VT., Tom joined WPOP as production manager and occasionally did on-air shifts.
+An item in Billboard Magazine (January 14, 1967) read:

 "Tom Shovan, formerly with WPOP, Hartford, Conn., has joined WPTR, Albany, NY, and is billed as the world's largest deejay."

-After leaving Hartford he worked at many stations.
-In 1968 he became vice president of operations for the Star Group in Poughkeepsie, NY.
-Two years later he bought WFIF in Milford, CT.
-He later worked in promotions for a record company owned by singer Wayne Newton.
+Tom left Hartford for the night-time on-air shift at WPTR Albany, NY.
+In 1968 Tom became vice president of operations for the Star Group (WKIP) in Poughkeepsie, NY, later programming WHVW in nearby Hyde Park, NY.
+In 1970 he bought WFIF in Milford, CT.
+Tom later worked in promotions for a record company owned by singer Wayne Newton.
 After several years in Los Angeles, Shovan moved to New York where he ran C.R.N.
 Media Inc., which distributed syndicated radio programs.
 He was editor of PULSE, an industry trade publication and distributed syndicated programs like Rick Dees Weekly Top 40 and Dr. Laura Schlessinger.

 Lee "Baby" Simms